Investing in the musical life and legacy of Philadelphia

 2. Relevance to the mission of the applicant organization: the application explains how the proposed project is connected to and/or furthers the mission of the applicant’s organization.

 3. Capacity to complete the project: Capacity is evaluated in terms of organizational budget size and its relation to the size of the project budget; staff background; and history of completing similar projects, among other factors.
-If you are a new organization and have questions about how you can help us assess organizational capacity, please reach out for help – our contact information is below.
+If you are a young organization and have questions about how you can help us assess organizational capacity, please reach out for help – our contact information is below.

 4. Relevance of the project to one or more of MFS’s funding priorities: